 Under Alternative 1, construction-related activities would not disrupt, divide or isolate any existing neighborhoods or communities; no impacts would occur.
-Construction-related activities associated with existing land uses within and adjacent to the Berths 243-245 would be limited to temporary and localized access restrictions that would not substantially impede daily activities within the area; impacts would be less than significant.
-During construction, impacts associated with the CSWH Expansion Area would include temporary access restrictions, primarily as related to recreational water-based activities.
-However, adequate water areas within the Port would be maintained for such uses; therefore; construction-related impacts would be less than significant.
-Following construction, an additional 50 acres of improved habitat for fish species would occur, thereby enhancing long-term recreational fishing opportunities within the CSWH Expansion Area. be temporary in nature and, therefore, less than significant.
+Construction-related activities associated with existing land uses within and adjacent to the Berths 243-245, the CSWH Expansion Area and Eelgrass Habitat Area would be temporary in nature and, therefore, less than significant.
 Construction-related impacts at the Northwest Slip would include temporary restrictions or discontinuations of the land and water-based uses and operations associated with Berths 126 though 130, 134 through 139, and 142 through 147.
 However, with implementation of MM LU-1 and MM LU-2, impacts to these areas and uses would be less than significant.
 No impacts associated with use of the LA-2 would occur.